liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

         communication.handshake.wait.time=60000
         communication.handshake.reply.reads=6

 - The LCS client depends on a gateway to connect with LCS.
-If it can�t reach the gateway, the client waits a predetermined amount of time before attempting the connection again.
+If it can't reach the gateway, the client waits a predetermined amount of time before attempting the connection again.
 This length of time is set by the following property.